Oddball paradigm

 The oddball paradigm is an experimental design used within psychology research.
-Presentations of sequences of repetitive stimuli are infrequently interrupted by a deviant stimulus.
+The oddball paradigm relies on the brain's sensitivity to rare deviant stimuli presented pseudo-randomly in a series of repeated standard stimuli.
+The oddball paradigm has a wide selection of stimulus types, including stimuli such as sound duration, frequency, intensity, phonetic features, complex music, or speech sequences.
 The reaction of the participant to this "oddball" stimulus is recorded.